 holds of all points in the sample.

-Any propositional calculus over two basic propositions allows for the expression of 16 propositions all together.
-Just by way of salient examples, we can pick out the most informative proposition applying to each sample point at the initial moment of observation.
-Table 4 shows these initial state descriptions, using overlines to express logical negations.
+Any propositional calculus over two basic propositions allows for the expression of sixteen propositions all together.
+Salient among those propositions in the present setting are the four which single out the individual sample points at the initial moment of observation.
+Table 4 lists the initial state descriptions, using overlines to express logical negations.

 Table 5 shows the rules of inference responsible for giving the differential quality its meaning in practice.